Your website can never have enough members. But you've got to dig in and and do something if you want more members to come your way.

 There's a reason most services and websites offer multiple membership tiers.
 Some people might be able to afford an expensive $36-per-month subscription, whereas others may prefer to stick with a $14 option.

-Membership tiers enable you to capture as many potential subscribers and paying users as possible.
+Membership tiers allow you to capture as many potential subscribers and paying users as possible.
 The key with tiers is to make sure that every plan provides value, so members are always happy and might consider upgrading at some point.

 For membership tiers to work, you'll want to design a pricing table that gives potential users all the information they need.